tyme-app/plugins/README.md

 formValue.someUniqueID;
  ```

-You can update the hidden or enabled state of a form element:
+You can update the hidden or enabled state of a form element (Since Tyme 2024.5):

 ```javascript
 class FormElement {